 The one-year Welding program provides students with basic skills for an entry-level job or apprenticeship program.
 Students spend most time in a modern, well-equipped lab practicing different welding techniques: oxyacetylene, gas tungsten arc, flux cored arc, shielded metal arc, and gas metal arc.
 In shielded metal arc welding, students develop skills needed to pass the Certified Welder test of the American Welding Society.
-Enrollment is limited to space available with starting dates in August and January.
-Summer session is optional depending on demand.
+Enrollment is limited to space available beginning in the fall.
 A third semester of advanced welding courses is available to interested students.

 Background in these areas is helpful: basic math, metrics (conversion), geometry, trigonometry, and basic drafting.
 Courses in physics, chemistry, electricity and computer technology are useful and some knowledge of metallurgy.
 Welders need good eyesight, hand-eye coordination, manual dexterity, and ability to concentrate on detailed work for long periods.
 They should be physically fit and able to work in awkward positions.